 You are suggested to start the application 3 months prior to your intended start date;

 Online application must be completed 2 months prior to your intended start date.

 All documents must be a clear color photocopy of original documents in either Chinese or English.

 - ID Photo: A digital ID photo in compliance with government regulations (JPG format)

-- Academic Records (optional): A color photocopy of official transcripts that include all courses taken during your current degree level (PDF format)
+- Academic Records (optional): A color photocopy of official transcripts in English or Chinese that include all courses taken during your current degree level (PDF format)